Georgios Balarjishvili

-Georgios Balarjishvili (born 23 September 2002) is a Cypriot Judoka.
+Georgios Balarjishvili (born 23 September 2002) is a Cypriot judoka.

-Balarjishvili won gold in the Judo at the 2022 Commonwealth Games – Men's 66 kg.
-Cyprus' first ever Commonwealth Games gold medal in the sport of judo after defeating Finlay Allan in the gold medal match.
+Balarjishvili won a gold medal at the 2022 Commonwealth Games in the 66 kg event after defeating Finlay Allan in the final.
+It was Cyprus' first ever Commonwealth Games gold medal in judo.
 He was also, at the age of nineteen, the second youngest winner ever beheind Craig Fallon in 2002.
 Prior to the Commonwealth Games, Balarjishvili had claimed a bronze medal at the Junior European Cup in Athens in 2022.